jhcha08/jhcha08/README.md

-### Hello! 😄 I'm a deep-learning researcher & engineer interested in image restoration.
+### Hello! 😄 I'm a deep-learning researcher & engineer interested in image restoration and novel-view synthesis.

 #### :book: Education